roboav8r/ros_audition/README.md

 ## Improvements to existing functions
 feat_ext_node
+- Make a service to call with audio info and raw audio data -> returns feature frame
 - add option to publish frame (default = false)
 - make n_bytes in buf_to_float a param based on audio_info

+training_node
+- wait for feature extraction service